 A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register soon after your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2023.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2024.

 Q. How do I find out what non-Ross courses are being offered?

-A. The Winter 2023 schedule is posted!
+A. The Fall 2024 schedule will be posted March 1.
 You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).